 This is because it’s much harder to cheat when your arm is braced against your leg.
 Therefore, the vast majority of the tension stays on the target muscles, and so you naturally get a more substantial muscle growth stimulus for your brachioradialis.

 Because the brachioradialis is mostly fast-twitch in its muscle fiber composition, you want to lift heavy weights with explosive rep tempos to target it optimally.
 This is in contrast to the brachialis, which, as we just established, responds best to higher reps and slow negatives.

 The way around this contradiction is to simply start heavy and then decrease the resistance and bump up the reps as your sets progress.
 This way, you’ll target the widest variety of muscle fibers (after all, the brachioradialis still has some slow-twitch muscle fibers) and thus trigger the most amount of muscle growth.

 You can also give the reverse grip spider curl a go in your next workout if you have a weight bench.

 The concentration reverse curl encourages you to use good form by necessitating that you brace your elbow against the inside of your thigh during the exercise.

-Well, not only does this setup improve your lifting technique, it also enhances your mind muscle connection.
-This is because you don't need to put as much effort into stabilizing the weight, which in turn means that you can channel all of your energy and focus into blasting your biceps, brachialis, and brachioradialis.
+Well, not only does this setup improve your lifting technique, it also enhances your mind-muscle connection and gives you pumped up biceps and brachialis muscles.
+This is because you don’t need to put as much effort into stabilizing the weight, which in turn means that you can channel all of your energy and focus into blasting your biceps, brachialis, and brachioradialis.

 You can also do the resistance band concentration curl if you don’t have access to free weights but still want to pump up your arms.